-The bill amends the Florida Statutes concerning the Florida Retirement System Investment Plan, focusing on fiduciary standards, the cancellation of financial instruments, and investment limitations.
-It updates references to federal regulations governing fiduciary responsibilities in line with U.S. Department of Labor guidelines.
-The bill changes the cancellation deadline for financial instruments not presented for payment from the last day of the month of issuance to 180 days after issuance.
-It also stipulates that amounts transferred to a suspense account will be forfeited after 10 years from the date of issuance.
-Additionally, it grants the State Board of Administration the authority to invest a specified percentage in compliance with fiduciary standards and requires the filing of a report with the Investment Advisory Council and the Legislature.
+This bill amends several sections of the Florida Statutes concerning the Florida Retirement System Investment Plan, with a focus on fiduciary standards, the cancellation of financial instruments, and investment limitations.
+It updates references to federal regulations regarding fiduciary responsibilities in line with U.S. Department of Labor guidelines.
+The bill changes the deadline for third-party administrators to cancel financial instruments from the last day of the month of issuance to 180 days after issuance and establishes that amounts in a suspense account will be forfeited after 10 years if unclaimed.
+Additionally, it allows the State Board of Administration to invest a specified percentage in compliant investments and requires the filing of a report with the Investment Advisory Council and the Legislature.

 Statutes affected: